Behdokhttt/KinArm_VR/README.md

 The Sleeve Data involves a knit fabric-based nanocomposite sensor sewn into a one-size-fits-all sleeve, worn on the dominant arm of participants to assess elbow joint movements during rehabilitation exercises.
 This piezo-resistive sensor changes its electrical resistance in response to the stretch and strain experienced during elbow flexion and extension.
 The resistance change data are recorded using an Arduino-based voltage divider circuit, and data is streamed to capture these variations as participants engage in different rehabilitation tasks using immersive VR and end-point robotics.

+The performance data contains tracking information for a user which includes timestamps for each recorded event to analyze user performance.